Updated on November 20, 2025 by Angelika Klein

 Market square in Schwäbisch Gmünd

-After visiting the monastery, I drove on to Schwäbisch Gmünd, the oldest Staufer city of all.
-Your Market Square is considered one of the largest and most beautiful in southern Germany: spacious, lined with magnificent half-timbered and baroque houses and in the middle of the Marienbrunnen, which glistened in the sunlight.
+After visiting the monastery, I drove on to Schwäbisch Gmünd, the oldest Staufer the oldest Staufer town.
+Its market square is considered one of the largest and most beautiful in southern Germany: spacious, lined with magnificent half-timbered and Baroque buildings, and graced by the Marienbrunnen fountain shimmering in the afternoon light.

 Schwäbisch Gmünd market square with Marienbrunnen fountain